vovapolu/ensime.github.io/editors/sublime/installation.md

 1. Open the root folder of your project (the one containing the `.ensime` file) in Sublime Text.
 If you are already viewing a project file in Sublime, you can open the root folder by selecting *Project Menu / Add Folder to Project...* and selecting the project root directory.

-2. Next you need to add SBT to your Sublime path, within Sublime Text, go to the Preferences > Package Settings > Settings > Ensime and select Settings - User to open the Ensime.sublime-settings file.
+2. Next you need to add sbt to your Sublime path, within Sublime Text, go to the Preferences > Package Settings > Settings > Ensime and select Settings - User to open the Ensime.sublime-settings file.
 Now add the following to this file.

 ~~~json
 {